JetBrains/kotlin-multiplatform-dev-docs/topics/tools/kotlin-toolchain.md

 [//]: # (title: Creating and building a Kotlin Multiplatform application with Kotlin Toolchain)

 [Kotlin Toolchain](https://kotlin-toolchain.org/) supports the full project lifecycle out of the box, from creation to publication, so you can focus on real business challenges.
-It is optimized for the agentic and CLI workflows and helps AI agents to interact with the build system reliably.
-It also provides traditional IDE support with plugins for IntelliJ IDEA and Android Studio.
+It is optimized for the agentic and CLI workflows, which helps AI agents to interact with the toolchain reliably.
+Kotlin Toolchain also provides traditional IDE support with plugins for IntelliJ IDEA and Android Studio.

 This page guides you through setting up a Kotlin Multiplatform project from scratch, referencing the comprehensive [Kotlin Toolchain documentation](https://kotlin-toolchain.org/latest/user-guide/)